Zlatko1337/SpringBootCrudDemo/README.md

 This simple Spring Boot app that demonstrates CRUD operations.
 It uses H2 in-memory database.
-Fronted is made with Thymeleaf and Datatables with server-side processing (paging).
+Frontend is made with Thymeleaf and Datatables with server-side processing (paging).
 Credits go to creators of these great libs.
 This demo app uses few software design patterns, Controller-Service-Repository and Data Transfer Object pattern to name a few.

 The goal was is not a make a pretty gui, but to experiment with libs and test some concepts.